atilsamancioglu/SQLPython/exercises/exercises.md

 Write queries to:
 1. Find all students and their grades
 2. Find all courses offered by each department
-3. Find the average grade for each student

 ## Exercise 3: GROUP BY and Aggregations
 Write queries to: